belle2/basf2/online_book/basf2/introduction.rst

 .. admonition:: Hint
      :class: toggle xhint stacked

-     We use git to tags a release.
+     We use git to tag releases.
      You might need to revisit the lesson on collaborative tools.

 .. admonition:: Solution